Financial Aid & Applicant Support

 Open Week

-The Open Week is a 5-days long online event in which you can learn more about the Leadership Camps, how to apply, financial aid and the LALA community.
-It will happen from January 30th to February 2nd.
-Check out our Instagram for details and the link to join.
+The Open Week is a 5-day long online event where you can learn more about the Leadership Camps, how to apply for financial aid and the LALA community.
+It will happen from June 26th to June 29th.
+Register below in your preferred language.

 Office Hours